 6.5.4 Encoding and Decoding Constraints

-Table 6.5-2 provides an overview of encoding and decoding constraints for Social sharing and messaging category using AVC and HEVC codecs.
-This will support the definition of detailed test conditions.
+Table 6.5.4-1 provides an overview of encoding and decoding constraints for H.264/AVC Full HD and H.265/HEVC for Social Sharing and Messaging scenario.
+This information supports the definition of detailed anchor conditions.